-I begin to realize that my feelings, at first glance, appear to impel me towards what promises everything, yet fails to deliver.
+I begin to realise that my feelings, at first glance, appear to impel me towards what promises everything, yet fails to deliver.

 This is a painful and wonderful moment of awakening.
 I begin to ask questions that lead me beyond my previous limited existence.
 ‘There must be more to life?’
 ‘What do I really want from life?’
 ‘What am I created for?’